us-amlr/cs-phoc/readme-data.md

 ### Data Columns

 Column descriptions for Cape Shirreff phocid census data.
-See TODO for a list of which count columns were used in which years, by program.

 * **season_name**: season in which this census occurred; derived from census_date
 * **census_date_start**, **census_date_end**: from census_phocid_header; start and end dates of phocid census survey